Brooklyn child custody lawyers

 How does the brooklyn Family Court Decides Child Custody Cases?

-The court must use the standard called what’s in the best interest of the child.
+The court must use the standard called what’s in the interest of the child.
 This means the child’s needs are placed before what the parents want.
-A lot of factors go into determining what is in the child’s best interest.
+A lot of factors go into determining what is in the child’s interest.
 The judge must answer the questions regarding:

 • Parent’s work schedules